White paper: White papers in business-to business marketing

-While a numbered list may be combined with either other type, it is not workable to combine a backgrounder with a problem/solution white paper.
+While a numbered list may be combined with either other type, it is difficult to combine a backgrounder with a problem/solution white paper.
 While a backgrounder looks inward at the details of one particular product or service, a problem/solution looks outward at an industry-wide problem.
 This is rather like the difference between looking through a microscope and looking through a telescope.

-Government
+White papers in government

 The term white paper originated with the British government, with the Churchill White Paper of 1922 being an early example.
 In the British government, a white paper is usually the less extensive version of the so-called blue book, both terms being derived from the colour of the document's cover.

 White papers are a "tool of participatory democracy ... not [an] unalterable policy commitment".
 "White papers have tried to perform the dual role of presenting firm government policies while at the same time inviting opinions upon them."

 In Canada, a white paper is "a policy document, approved by Cabinet, tabled in the House of Commons and made available to the general public".
 The "provision of policy information through the use of white and green papers can help to create an awareness of policy issues among parliamentarians and the public and to encourage an exchange of information and analysis.
 They can also serve as educational techniques."

 White papers are a way the government can present policy preferences before it introduces legislation.
 Publishing a white paper tests public opinion on controversial policy issues and helps the government gauge its probable impact.

-By contrast, green papers, which are issued much more frequently, are more open - ended.
-Also known as consultation documents, green papers may merely propose a strategy to implement in the details of other legislation, or they may set out proposals on which the government wishes to obtain public views and opinion.
+By contrast, green papers, which are issued much more frequently, are more open-ended.
+Also known as consultation documents, green papers may merely propose a strategy to implement the details of other legislation, or they may set out proposals on which the government wishes to obtain public views and opinions.

 Examples of governmental white papers include, in Australia, Full Employment in Australia and, in the United Kingdom, the White Paper of 1939 and the 1966 Defence White Paper.
 In Israeli history, the British White Paper of 1939 – marking a sharp turn against Zionism in British policy and at the time greeted with great anger by the Jewish Yishuv community in Mandatory Palestine – is remembered as "The White Paper" (in Hebrew Ha'Sefer Ha'Lavan הספר הלבן – literally "The White Book").
+Similarly, in Canada the term white paper often refers specifically to the 1969 White Paper, which proposed abolishing all legal distinctions between Indigenous and non-Indigenous peoples in the country.
+In response, Indigenous activists laid out a counter-proposal in what they called the Red Paper.